aigovernance/aigovernance.github.io/_pages/aaai2025/home_full.md

 We look forward to your submissions and to seeing you at the workshop.
 If you have any questions, please feel free to contact the organizing committee.

-The submission website is on **[OpenReview](https://openreview.net/group?id=ijcai.org/IJCAI/2024/Workshop/AIGOV)**.
-Camera-ready versions are due by **June 20, 2024**, and will be posted on the workshop website.
+The submission website is on **[OpenReview](https://openreview.net/group?id=AAAI.org/2025/Workshop/AIGOV)**.
+Camera-ready versions will be posted on the workshop website.

 **Camera-Ready and Proceeding Instructions**: To streamline the publication process, we have implemented a two-step approach for camera-ready publications.

 Firstly, all accepted papers are hosted on our website via OpenReview during the conference period.
-To ensure inclusion in this phase, please revise your papers based on the reviewers' comments, include your author affiliations, and adhere to the IJCAI format.
-The deadline for uploading this version to OpenReview is **June 20, 2024**.
+To ensure inclusion in this phase, please revise your papers based on the reviewers' comments, include your author affiliations, and adhere to the AAAI format.
+The deadline for uploading this version to OpenReview is **Jan 20th, 2025**.

 Secondly, we are publishing the accepted and invited papers in a post-conference proceeding.
 Please follow the instructions as in the email sent to you later.

-The deadline for the proceeding submission is **Oct 25, 2024**.
+The deadline for the proceeding submission is **TBA**.

 # Technical Program Committee (TPC)

 We would like to express our sincere gratitude to our technical program committee for generously volunteering their time and expertise to review submissions for our workshop.
 Their valuable contributions have been instrumental in ensuring the quality and rigor of the workshop's program.
 We deeply appreciate their dedication and commitment to our workshop's success:

-Sonali Son, Yohan Mathew, Arian Khorasani, Ashraf Abdul, Serge Stinckwich, Giandomenico Cornacchia, Jawad Haqbeen, Chi Xie, Xiaoxia Lei, Lisa Lehmann, Prithviraj (Raj) Dasgupta, Sray Agarwal, Moncef Garouani, Chemlal Yman, Imran Nasim, Fakhare Alam, Adnan Zaidi, Zahid Farid, Pengwei Li, Manish Nagireddy, Jesus Rios Aliaga, Miao Liu, Muneeza Azmat, Kinjal Basu, Nudrat Nida, Inas Bachiri, Sarathkrishna Swaminathan
+Tianhao Li, Ruixiang Qi, Tianliang Yao, Zecheng Zhang, Rahul Jain, Jiacheng Lu, Saai Krishnan Udayakumar, Rishit Dholakia, Haocheng Bi, Botao Zhang, Hejun Huang, Ahmed Olabisi Olajide, Mahak Shah, Chandrashekar Konda, Zhun Zhou, Zhengyu Fang, Gaurav Mishra, Rohan Kulkarni, Prithviraj Dasgupta, Imran Nasim, Akshata Kishore Moharir, Harsh NILESH PATHAK, Zhoujie Ding, Deepak Jayabalan, Utsha Saha, Aashish Sheshadri, Yuan Tian, YI HAN, Zonghao Ying, Ziyi Wang, Jahnavi Anilkumar Kachhia, Matin Khajavi, Haohang Li, Yuanjian Xu, Akaash Vishal Hazarika, Benedikt Schesch, Yue Li, Jiajing Chen, Bum Jun Kim, Junlin Guo, Qinfeng Zhu, Ramya Sree Boppana, KE WANG, Martin Meinke, Zijian Zhang, Ye Zhang, Amit Agarwal, Moncef GAROUANI, Songlin Jiang, Madiha Shakil Mirza, Abuh Ibrahim Sani, Sai Prasanna Teja Reddy Bogireddy, Pallavi Gudipati, Xiaoxia Lei, Sai Tarun Kaniganti, Victoria Abosede Ogunsanya, Shashikanta Sahoo, Maryam Taeb, Jue Xiao, Prudhvi Nethi, Rianat Abbas, Madhulekha Arunmozhi, Bala Siva Sai Akhil Malepati, Hengyang Zhou, Kshitij Chandna, Kai Xi, Ojas Gupta, Yidi Xu, Zong Ke, Vishal Shah, Chloe Zhu, Mukesh Yadav, GUANGYAN GAN, Yu Ma, Karanbir Singh, Feng Chen, Qi Song, Zhao Xu, Junlong Aaron Zhou, Chandrasekar Ramachandran, Venkat Nilesh Dadi, Linjun He, Ruchi Sharma, Botao Zhang, Bharath Mummadisetty, Reza Zakerian, Xihao Xie, Zerui Wang

 # Contact

-For any questions, please contact us at bl2681@columbia.edu.
+For any questions, please contact us at blin@law.harvard.edu.

 # Sponsors

-* Columbia University
+* Harvard Law School
 * Icahn School of Medicine at Mount Sinai
 * IBM Research
 * Mila - Quebec AI Institute